bytecodeio/custom-vis-bar-chart-race/README.md

 Add the appropriate parameters to your manifest file in Looker.
 Something like this:

-project_name: "custom-bar-drag-and-drop"
+project_name: "amcharts-custom-bar-chart-race"

 visualization: {
-  id: "custom-bar-drag-and-drop"
+  id: "bar-chart-race-amcharts"
-  label: "Drag and Drop amCharts"
+  label: "Bar Chart Race amCharts"
   url: "https://localhost:8080/bundle.js"

   dependencies: [